Skip to content

 5. Create and copy your key

-The free tier provides sufficient requests for this challenge.
+The free tier gives you plenty of requests for this challenge.

 Reconnaissance

-Navigate to /support/ai-assistant and configure your API key.
-The assistant introduces itself as OSSBot, designed to help with product inquiries, order tracking, and store policies.
+Navigate to /support/ai-assistant and plug in your API key.
+The assistant introduces itself as OSSBot and says it can help with product inquiries, order tracking, and store policies.

 Initial interaction with OSSBot